20 Best Major U.S. Airports

 For such a bright lights big city, with countless world-class dining options, the airports of the greater New York City area cast shadows where there should be light.
 The utilitarian nature of this space, and millions of sullen faces shuffling through on their way to someplace else, make LaGuardia extra hard to love.
 The Port Authority website is good about keeping travelers updated in real time on the various TSA security line busyness, walking time between terminals, taxi wait times, and on-site parking availability.
 So it’s not all bad!
 There are CLEAR kiosks but no Global Entry at LaGuardia.

 John F. Kennedy International Airport (JFK)

 Extremely cheap flights to Europe on popular low-cost carrier Norwegian Air is one of the brightest selling points as to why you should make the trek out to JFK because it certainly isn’t the food, ease of parking, or often painfully long security lines.
 Most fly into and out of New York City’s JFK because they have to, not because they want to.
-If you are lucky, the JetBlue terminal may have some live entertainment which is one of our favorite 15 free things to do when stuck at the airport.
 Global Entry and CLEAR kiosks are available to ease the pain of arriving at JFK from an international flight.